 The strength of the Limoncello varies based on the proof of the vodka and the sugar content.
 On average, assume that the alcohol content is between about 25% and 30%ABV.

 Beyond sipping, you can use Limoncello liqueur as a mixer or ingredient.
-The obvious way is to use it in cocktails.
-Limoncello Rye Sour updates a Whiskey Sour with its sweet tart flavor for an unexpected twist.
+Cocktails with Limoncello liqueur include the Lemon Drop and the Limoncello Rye Sour, an update of a Whiskey Sour with a sweet tart flavor for an unexpected twist.

 Just like I mentioned baking with booze earlier, using Limoncello in baked goods brings bright, sweet lemon flavor to the recipe.
 Glazed Limoncello Cake uses this flavor in both the cake and the glaze, and the result is delicious!